slott56/py-web-tool/src/pyweb.rst

     rectangle IDE {
         usecase "Create WEB" as UC_Create
         usecase "Run Tests" as UC_Test
+        usecase "Build Documentation" as UC_Doc
+        usecase "Build Application" as UC_App
     }
-    Dev --> UC_Tangle
-    Dev --> UC_Weave
+    database WEB
+    component App
+    folder Documentation

     Dev --> UC_Create
     Dev --> UC_Test
+    Dev --> UC_Doc
+    Dev --> UC_App

+    UC_Create --> WEB
+    WEB --> UC_Tangle
+    WEB --> UC_Weave

+    UC_Tangle --> App
+    UC_Weave --> Documentation

-    UC_Test --> UC_Tangle
+    UC_Test ..> UC_Tangle
+    UC_Doc ..> UC_Weave
+    UC_App ..> UC_Tangle

+The idea here is a central WEB document contains both the application source code and the documentation that describes the code.
+The documentation can present information in an order that's meaningful and helpful to people; the tangling operation orders this for the benefit of compilers and tools.

-Since this runs as part of an Development
-Environment, the container is the developer's desktop.
+Since this is often part of an Integrated Development Environment (IDE), the container for all of these software components is the developer's desktop.
+(We don't need a diagram for that.)

-Here's a summary of the components.
+Here's a summary of the application-level components.
+These are the most visible libraries and command-line applications.

 ..  uml::

     component pyweb
-    component jinja
+    package jinja
     pyweb ..> jinja

+    package templates
+    pyweb *-- templates
+    jinja ..> templates

     component weave
     weave ..> pyweb